amwebexpert/etoolbox/README.md

 - ability to select exactly where a file will be stored whenever the SPA offers a `Save As...` button
 - etc.

-Again feel free to try out the [online demo](https://amwebexpert.github.io/etoolbox/) before trying to package the `Electron` app for your platform :-)
+Again feel free to try out the [online demo](https://amwebexpert.github.io/etoolbox/) before trying to package the `Electron` app for your platform :-) since you will enjoy:

+- live updates
+- usage as a progressive web app (PWA)
+- or just add bookmark(s) to the specific feature(s) of the app you use the most

 ### Builded desktop releases